 You can use any type of sugar you want.
 For our recipe, we used simple white sugar.
 White sugar adds a sweet flavour to the concoction that complements the spices and creates a rich consistency.

 However, we recommend using at least 1 ½ cups of sugar to taste closer to the Starbucks version.
-Additionally, you can also use brown sugar to give it a faintly toasted caramel flavour.
+You can also use brown sugar to give it a faintly toasted caramel flavour.

-You only need to substitute sugar with stevia, agave, or maple syrup for a healthier, sugar-free chai syrup.
+You can substitute sugar with stevia, agave, or maple syrup to make a healthier, sugar-free chai syrup.

 How to Make Chai Syrup?

-To make our chai syrup recipe, firstly, you need to add the spices, which include ginger, cardamom, cinnamon, whole cloves, fennel seeds and black peppercorns, into a pestle and mortar.
+To make our chai syrup recipe, first, you need to add cardamom, cinnamon, whole cloves, fennel seeds, and black peppercorns to a pestle and mortar.
+Separately, peel your ginger and slice it into thin slices.

 Then, in a saucepan over low to medium heat, dry roast them for less than a minute to release even more flavour.
-However, avoid roasting the spices until they get toasted as this will create a bitter taste.
+However, avoid roasting the spices until they get toasted, which will create a bitter taste.

-Add the chai spices to the simmering mixture.
-Stir well, then continue to cook for another 5 minutes.
-The longer the mixture simmers, the richer the spice flavours become, but be cautious not to make the mixture too thick, or it will be hard to use and may crystallise when cool.
+If you prefer a thicker syrup, let it simmer for longer.
+The longer the mixture simmers, the richer the spice flavours become.
+However, be cautious not to make the mixture too thick, as it will be hard to use and may crystallise when cool.

 Remove the mixture from the heat and stir in the vanilla.
 Let the mixture cool until you can safely handle it.
 Then, using a fine-mesh strainer or a mesh bag, strain the syrup into a clean jar with an airtight lid.

-Just like that, the best chai syrup is ready and you can use it whenever you like.
+Like that, your homemade chai syrup is ready, and you can use it whenever you like.

 Ingredients